 In the evening we head to Rome stopping at a place where we will enjoy a panoramic view of the eternal city and the Vatican.
 In the evening your will be free to dine at your own leisure, the hotel is located right in the historical center by the Colosseum and the Fori Imperiali so you will be spoilt for choice.

-We have arrived at the end of our pilgrimage, the holy site which people have been traveling to for centuries.
-In the morning we will stroll through the ancient city slowley heading towards the Vatican.
-Along the way we will see all the major sites of Rome: the Fori Imperiali, the Altare della Patria, Piazza Venezia, Palazzo Chigi, the Trevi Fountain, Castel Sant Angelo and many more.
+We have arrived at the end of our pilgrimage, the holy site to which people have been traveling for centuries.
+In the morning we will stroll through the ancient city slowly heading towards the Vatican.
+Along the way, we will see all the major sites of Rome: the Fori Imperiali, the Altare della Patria, Piazza Venezia, Palazzo Chigi, the Trevi Fountain, Castel Sant Angelo and many more.

 A delicious fair well dinner party will wait for us in a restaurant right in the square of the Pantheon

-Take a closer look at some of the properties we have chosen for your next Caspin Journeys holiday!
+Take a closer look at some of the places we have chosen for you…

 Click here to send us an email with your enquiry.
 If you prefer us to call you back, please provide also your telephone number and the best day and time suite you to receive a call from us.